j0hnwesl3yyy/recipe-rating-analysis/README.md

 description could also be NMAR, as some users may deliberately choose not to write a description, possibly due to lack of effort or because they believe it is unnecessary, though this is more speculative.
 On the other hand, rating is less likely NMAR because the missingness of ratings is probably influenced by external factors such as whether a user engaged with the rating system at all, making it more MAR (Missing at Random) rather than NMAR.
 Since the missingness in rating does not necessarily depend on the content of the rating itself, it is less indicative of NMAR behavior.

-Therefore,r eview is the strongest NMAR candidate because its absence likely depends on the users' choice to leave a review, which is influenced by their personal experience with the recipe—something that is unobserved when the review is missing.
+Therefore, review is the strongest NMAR candidate because its absence likely depends on the users' choice to leave a review, which is influenced by their personal experience with the recipe—something that is unobserved when the review is missing.

 <iframe
   src="assets/review_missingness.html"